cr-0w/MALDEV/DLL Injection/README.md

 }
 ```

-For our cases, we'll just have a super simple DLL, no extra things in the cases, we only care about the `case DLL_PROCESS_ATTACH` in this case (*pun, 1000% intended*).
+For our purposes, we'll just have a super simple DLL, nothing extra.
+We only care about the `case DLL_PROCESS_ATTACH` in this case (*pun, 1000% intended*).
 So, let's define our DLL as:

 ![image](https://user-images.githubusercontent.com/59679082/223013305-3bae9d51-547c-429a-b0fc-1762735a10ad.png)